-As with our data protection policy post, we have tried to decode the guidance provided by the Information Commissioner’s Office ('ICO' - the government body that oversees data protection in the UK) and interpret it in a way that helps small charities understand the key provisions and adopt a proportionate response considering their own size and audience.
+As with our data protection policy post, we have tried to decode the guidance provided by the ICO (the government body that oversees data protection in the UK) and interpret it in a way that helps membership organisations understand the key provisions and adopt a proportionate response considering their own size and audience.

-This all comes with the important caveat that we are not lawyers!
-We support small charities with practical no-nonsense guides to communicating well online.
-So these resources should save you a lot of time but it’s prudent to get a lawyer to check them over too.
+This post comes with the important caveat that we are not lawyers!
+We provide free support and guidance to our community of membership organisations and while these resources should save you a lot of time, it’s prudent to get a lawyer to check them over too.

 As we discussed in our GDPR guide for associations, societies and membership organisations, the new data protection legislation adds clarity to many requirements that already existed.
 One such area is privacy notices and policies.
 The key term used in the legislation and guidance is ‘privacy notice’ but this is a slippery term that has given rise to a lot of confusion.

-Previously, lots of organisations published ‘privacy policies’ but the terminology in GDPR has left organisations wondering whether they should rename their policies.
+Previously, lots of organisations published ‘privacy policies’ but the terminology in GDPR, as implemented in the Data Protection Act 2018, has left organisations wondering whether they should rename their policies.
 However, as we explain below, these terms are describing two different things.

 According to the ICO the term ‘privacy notice’ is used to: